bb1/ts-challenge/README.md

 * No TypeScript errors or warning in the code
 * No other dependecies should be installed

 **Bonus:** Only start this task when you are 100% sure the rest is absolutely perfect!
-Implement a function called `autoCompleteAddressWithoutNo` which returns the same but without house numbers.
+Implement an addional function called `autoCompleteAddressWithoutNo` which returns the same but without the house numbers.
 Don't change the existing interfaces.

 ## Frontend